-- 6. In the case of a new fence, garden wall or retaining wall identified in Appendix 2 of this By-Law, including their reconstruction, extension, displacement or demolition; - 7.
-In the case of the displacement of a main or accessory building; - In the case of works (new, extension, reconstruction or displacement) in regard to a parking area of 5 spots or more, a loading and unloading area and circulation lanes (planned unit development project); - 9.
+- 7. In the case of the displacement of a main or accessory building; - 8.
+In the case of works (new, extension, reconstruction or displacement) in regard to a parking area of 5 spots or more, a loading and unloading area and circulation lanes (planned unit development project); - 9.
 In the case of a new sign and modification of a sign, namely a change in its dimensions and area, its support structure or the sign's lighting features.